Pavitar01/designPatterns/README.md

 ```

 #### 5. Hooks Patterns
+Learn about the Hooks pattern, a powerful feature in React for handling state and side effects in functional components.

 In hooks pattern we create our own custom hooks to get the states or data
 Learn how to create a custom hook, like 'useNetwork', for handling data fetching and managing state in functional components.

 ```jsx